-After a record beating first season, Paul Jones is entering his third season as the Roughriders’ assistant general manager.
+After a record-beating first season, Paul Jones is entering his third season and fourth year as the Roughriders’ assistant general manager.

 Jones spent the previous 21 seasons with the Edmonton Eskimos, most recently as the executive director of player personnel.
 Jones is widely known as one of football’s most respected talent evaluators with a keen eye for players suited for the Canadian Football League.